Shrinkhal01/CHATBOT-LLama-2/README.md

 To run this deep learning based chatbot you need to download the llama2:latest from the link given below:
 [Download llama2:latest](https://ollama.com/library/llama2)
 I downloaded this in the ubuntu 20.04 wsl
+You can download it on windows too so no issues there.

 ## Features